lansaloltd/spark-add-columns/README.md

-# How to Dinamically Ddd Columns to a Spark Dataframe
+# How to Dinamically Add Columns to a Spark Dataframe

 Example code for my post on https://lansalo.com